-The Egan Warming Center’s mission is to ensure that unsheltered people in Lane County have a place to sleep indoors when temperatures drop below 30 degrees Fahrenheit.
+Egan Warming Centers’ mission is to ensure that unsheltered people in Lane County have a place to sleep indoors when temperatures drop below 30 degrees Fahrenheit.

 St. Vincent de Paul has shelter programs that help families and individuals experiencing homelessness in Lane County.
-These are Dawn to Dawn, the Safe Parking Program, First Place Annex Night Shelter, and – during severe winter weather – Egan Warming Centers.
+These are Dawn to Dawn, two Safe Sleep sites, the Safe Parking Program, First Place Annex Night Shelter (for families), and — during severe winter weather — Egan Warming Center.

 310 Garfield Safe Sleep Program